-(2) An educational or training institution may apply to the Board for the recognition by the Board (under subsection (1) (b)) of a course of study offered by the institution.
-The institution may make application to the Administrative Decisions Tribunal for a review of the decision of the Board on the application.
-1 2 3 4 5 (3) In determining for the purposes of subsection (1) (b) whether a particular course of study meets the criteria prescribed by the regulations, the Board may have regard to and rely on any findings made on an assessment prepared for the Board in respect of the course of study.
-6 7 8 9 10 (4) In this section: 11 qualification means a degree, diploma, certificate or other academic award conferred or awarded for the successful completion of a course of training in chiropractic.
-12 13 14 9 Cor npetence 15 For the purposes of this Act, a person is competent to practise chiropractic only if the person has sufficient physical capacity, mental capacity and skill to practise chiropractic and has sufficient communication skills for the practice of chiropractic, including an adequate command of the English language.
-16 17 18 19 20 10 Imp airment 21 10 (1) 22 23 24 25 26 (2) For the purposes of this Act, a person who habitually abuses alcohol or is addicted to a deleterious drug is taken to suffer from an impairment.
-27 28 29 11 Full registration 30 (1) A person is entitled to registration as a chiropractor if the Board is satisfied that the person has the necessary qualifications for registration as a chiropractor and is of good character.
-31 32 33 (2) Registration under this section is full registration .
-34
+- (2) An educational or training institution may apply to the Board for the 1 recognition by the Board (under subsection (1) (b)) of a course of 2 study offered by the institution.
+The institution may make application 3 to the Administrative Decisions Tribunal for a review of the decision 4 of the Board on the application.
+5 (3) In determining for the purposes of subsection (1) (b) whether a 6 particular course of study meets the criteria prescribed by the 7 regulations, the Board may have regard to and rely on any findings 8 made on an assessment prepared for the Board in respect of the course 9 of study.
+10 (4) In this section: 11 qualification means a degree, diploma, certificate or other academic 12 award conferred or awarded for the successful completion of a course 13 of training in osteopathy.
+14 Competence 9 15 For the purposes of this Act, a person is competent to practise 16 osteopathy only if the person has sufficient physical capacity, mental 17 capacity and skill to practise osteopathy and has sufficient 18 communication skills for the practice of osteopathy, including an 19 adequate command of the English language.
+20 10 Impairment 21 (1) For the purposes of this Act, a person suffers from an impairment if 22 the person suffers from any physical or mental impairment, disability, 23 condition or disorder that detrimentally affects or is likely to 24 detrimentally affect the person's physical or mental capacity to practise 25 osteopathy.
+26 (2) For the purposes of this Act, a person who habitually abuses alcohol 27 or is addicted to a deleterious drug is taken to suffer from an 28 impairment.
+29 Full registration 11 30 (1) A person is entitled to registration as an osteopath if the Board is 31 satisfied that the person has the necessary qualifications for registration 32 - (2) Registration under this section is full registration.